Super Bowl LII snub? Patriots' Tom Brady did not shake Eagles quarterback Nick Foles' hand after loss

 Did New England Patriots quarterback Tom Brady snub Philadelphia Eagles MVP Nick Foles on purpose?

-The Patriots star didn't shake the hand the Eagles quarterback following Sunday’s Super Bowl game -- and it's not the first time Brady has walked away as a seeming sore loser.
+The Patriots star didn't shake the hand of the Eagles quarterback following Sunday’s Super Bowl game -- and it's not the first time Brady has walked away as a seemingly sore loser.

 Brady, 40, who has led his team to eight Super Bowl appearances, winning five rings, did not congratulate his rival after losing, 41-33, to the Eagles.
 The Eagles picked up their first Super Bowl win in team history Sunday following the victory in Minneapolis.